The Colintraive Heritage Booklet

 Farming 1850 to 1913

 The 1851 census lists twelve separate farm tenants with their families and another ten farm worker’s families.
 In all about 160 men, women and children were occupied in agriculture in Colintraive.

 The largest tenanted farm was at Ardentraive, with seventy-six arable acres.
-It was tenanted by Walter Black who lived there with his wife and two children.
-Living in were a shepherd, a labourer, a milkmaid, and a domestic servant.
+It was tenanted by Walter Black, who lived there with his wife and two children.
+Living in there was a shepherd, a labourer, a milkmaid, and a domestic servant.
 The farm also employed two other farm servants.

 There were two holdings at Upper Altgaltraig.
 Duncan Brown and his wife and two children farmed ten arable and forty hill acres.
-On the other farm, a further ten arable and forty hill acres, lived Peter Brown aged eighty three with his brother, two grown sons, one of whom was a sailor and a daughter and two grandchildren.
+At the other farm, a further ten arable and forty hill acres, lived Peter Brown aged eighty-three with his brother, two grown sons, one of whom was a sailor and a daughter and two grandchildren.